isomerpages/govtech-gobusiness-main/_browse-all-licences-SPF/Explosive-Precursor-Licence.md

 <H3>Application Details</H3>

-Under the Arms and Explosives Act 1913, a licence is required for the Possession, Control, Supply, Manufacture or Storage of Explosive Precursors
+A licence is required for the Manufacture, Disposal, Storage, Supply, Possession, Use or Transport of Explosive Precursors.